 - Teach at least four complete MBSR courses (To be considered for full Teacher Certification in MBSR you must teach at least eight complete MBSR courses.)

 - Supervision in MBSR - Teach at least one complete MBSR course with supervision.
 In the Oasis Institute supervision program you will actively engage in dialogue with a CFM senior instructor by phone, online (Skype), or in person, to explore issues and questions that arise out of your own MBSR teaching.
 To prepare for Teacher Certification Review in MBSR, you must teach with supervision during at least one complete eight-week MBSR course (8-10 supervision sessions required).

 - Developing, deepening, and refining your understanding of MBSR and its methodologies through further study, mindfulness practice, teaching experience, reflection, and supervision.

 - Continued personal and professional development, which includes daily mindfulness meditation practice; yoga and other body-centered awareness practices; and relevant professional education and training.
 At this stage, three or more silent, teacher-led mindfulness meditation retreats are required.

-Phase 3 assessment: After completing all Phase 3 requirements, your supervisor and you will conduct an evaluation of your progress.
+Phase 3 assessment: After completing all Phase 3 requirements, your supervisor and you will participate in a reflection and assessment process.
 Following this assessment, you may be asked to refine your understanding through further study, practice, teaching, and/or supervision.
 Once you satisfactorily meet all criteria according to the practice standards developed by the Center for Mindfulness, the next step is to begin preparing your teaching materials for Teacher Certification in MBSR Review.
 You must also continue teaching MBSR classes and deepening your practice through retreats to move toward completing the Phase 4 requirements.